HUBZONE CERTIFICATION

 • Subcontracting Opportunities: Increased visibility and potential partnerships with large contractors who have HUBZone requirements in their subcontracting plans

-Yes, a business can hold multiple SBA certifications, including HUBZone, 8(a), Women-Owned Small Business (WOSB), Economically Disadvantaged Women-Owned Small Business (EDWOSB), and Veteran-Owned Small Business (VOSB).
-Combining these certifications can maximize access to federal contracting opportunities and benefits.
 Each certification has its own eligibility criteria, so it’s important to ensure your business meets the requirements for each program.
 In addition, having a current and up-to-date SAM registration is required to take advantage of additional benefits for contracting with the Federal Government.
 By holding multiple certifications, businesses can leverage a wider range of set-aside contracts, price evaluation preferences, and subcontracting opportunities, enhancing their competitive edge in the federal marketplace.

-HUBZone certification must be renewed every three years to maintain eligibility.
+Certification for HUBZone must be renewed every three years to maintain eligibility.
 This renewal process involves verifying that the business continues to meet the program’s criteria, such as location and employment standards.
 Additionally, businesses must annually update their information, including any changes in ownership, business address, or employee status, to ensure ongoing compliance with HUBZone program requirements.
 Regular updates help the program accurately track and support companies committed to investing in underutilized business zones.

 Contact one of our contract specialists at the Federal Contracting Center today for assistance in renewing your HUBZone certification.

 If a business no longer meets the 35% employee residency requirement, it must notify the SBA immediately.
 Failure to meet this requirement can jeopardize the business’s HUBZone status, which is crucial for maintaining federal contracting opportunities.
-If the business cannot rectify this issue within the given timeframe, it may lose its HUBZone certification, leading to the potential loss of significant contracts and advantages.
+If the business cannot rectify this issue within the given timeframe, it may lose its certification, leading to the potential loss of significant contracts and advantages.

 Yes, joint ventures between HUBZone-certified businesses and non-HUBZone businesses can qualify for HUBZone contracts if specific criteria are met.
 The HUBZone business must serve as the managing venturer and possess at least 51% ownership of the joint venture entity.
 Additionally, the joint venture is required to perform at least 50% of the contract work and adhere to all relevant regulations and requirements.